 \section{Related Work}

-The literature on variance-free concentration bounds for the sample mean falls into three broad categories: (i) concentration for i.i.d. random variables, beginning with \cite{hoeffding1994probability}, and for functions of i.i.d. variables, beginning with \cite{mcdiarmid1989method}; (ii) concentration for functions of exchangeable random variables under structural assumptions on the function (see e.g. \cite{chatterjee2005concentration}); and (iii) concentration for the weighted sample mean of exchangeable random variables around the finite {\em population mean} \cite{foygel2024hoeffding}.

-Ramdas and Manole \cite[Theorem 3.4]{ramdas2026randomized} prove a Hoeffding-type inequality for the mean of exchangeable sub-Gaussian random variables with respect to the distribution mean.
-Foygel Barber \cite[Theorem 4]{foygel2024hoeffding} derives bounds to the weighted sample mean with respect to the {\em population mean}, where the expectation is taken over a population size $N \in \mathbb{N}$, rather than the {\em distribution mean}.
+The literature on variance-free concentration bounds for the sample mean can be divided into three broad categories: (i) concentration for i.i.d. random variables, beginning with \cite{hoeffding1994probability}, and for functions of i.i.d. variables, beginning with \cite{mcdiarmid1989method}; (ii) concentration for functions of exchangeable random variables under structural assumptions on the function \cite{chatterjee2005concentration}; and (iii) concentration for the weighted sample mean of exchangeable random variables around the finite {\em population mean} \cite{foygel2024hoeffding}. \cite[Theorem 3.4]{ramdas2026randomized} prove a Hoeffding-type inequality for the mean of exchangeable sub-Gaussian random variables with respect to the distribution mean, and \cite[Theorem 4]{foygel2024hoeffding} derives bounds to the weighted sample mean with respect to the {\em population mean}, where the expectation is taken over a population size $N \in \mathbb{N}$, rather than the {\em distribution mean}.
 This restriction is unavoidable: For exchangeable sequences, neither the sample mean, nor the population mean generally converge in probability to the distribution mean.
-In a related direction, we establish Hoeffding-type bounds for sums of exchangeable random variables.
-Additionally, the concentration bound provided by Foygel Barber \cite{foygel2024hoeffding} recovers the classical Hoeffding inequality for the i.i.d. setting, in the limit of an infinitely large population, $N \to \infty$, for fixed sample number $M \in \mathbb{N}$ satisfying $M \leq N$.
-Similarly, we recover the classical Hoeffding inequality for all finite samples sizes $M \in \mathbb{N}$ by assuming independence of the samples.
-In addition to the theoretical interest, our findings are applicable across a broad range of problems in Statistics, including conformal prediction \cite{vovk2005algorithmic,lei2018distribution,angelopoulos2023conformal} and inference in regression \cite{candes2018panning,lei2021assumption}.
-We note in passing that finite exchangeability---a stronger assumption than infinite exchangeability---appears in several modern statistical applications, such as permutation testing \cite{hemerik2018exact,ramdas2023permutation}.
-With a suitable adaptation based on a finite de Finetti-type representation \cite{diaconis1980finite}, our method of proof may be applicable in this setting as well.
+The concentration bound provided by \cite{foygel2024hoeffding} recovers the classical Hoeffding inequality for the i.i.d. setting, in the limit of an infinitely large population, $N \to \infty$, for fixed sample number $M \in \mathbb{N}$ satisfying $M \leq N$.
+Similarly, we recover the classical Hoeffding inequality by assuming independence of the samples.